narwhalsilent/tp/docs/DeveloperGuide.md

 **Value proposition**: Manage contacts faster than a typical mouse/GUI driven app

-Our address book is tailored for business owners whose job might involve loaning items on a regular basis.
-It simplifies loan categorization and tracks product quality post-return, ensuring efficient decision-making.
-Some boundaries include no detailed client reviews or personal loan management, as we focus solely on business loans and contact management for a select client group.

-Our software streamlines loanee management, preventing profit loss and enhancing partner relations.
+Our software streamlines loanee management, preventing profit loss and enhancing loanee engagement.
 It simplifies loan categorization and tracks product quality post-return, ensuring efficient decision-making.
 Some boundaries include no detailed client reviews or personal loan management, as we focus solely on business loans and contact management for a select client group.